Our Material

 Certified by the association “Consorzio Vera Pelle Italiana Conciata al Vegetale”, it is guaranteed that the leather is 100% Made in Italy.

-Suede is a kind of split leather that made from the underside of the animal skin.
+Our use of premium grading of suede is a split leather that made from the underside of a quality animal skin.
 The fibers in the underside of the animal skin are less dense and thus give a soft and fuzzy texture.
 Suede has both a luxurious feel and decorative appearance.
 When the suede is properly brushed, it has a consistent color and grain.
 When suede is ruffled, it may display a gradient change in color.

 Produced by Conceria Lloyd from Italy, the Bridle POLO leather is made from premium French raw materials with the traditional Italian tanning process.